Bioplastic

 What should we conclude, then, about bioplastic?
 Is it the secret to a greener plastics industry?

 From our perspective, this shouldn’t be surprising.
-Human technological progress seems always to mean we see improvements in some areas while facing new challenges in others.
+Human technological progress always seems to mean we see improvements in some areas while facing new challenges in others.